OCP Data Privacy Policy

 THIRD PARTY REQUESTS FOR DISCLOSURE OF PERSONAL DATA12.1.

-Requests from governmental authorities or Data Controllers: Omilia shall, and shall procure that the Sub-Processor shall inform Data Controller promptly (and in any event within one (1) business day of receipt or sooner if required to meet with any earlier time-limit) of any inquiry, communication, request or complaint from:
+Requests from governmental authorities or Data Controllers: Omilia shall, and shall procure that the Sub-Processor shall, inform Data Controller promptly (and in any event within two (2) business days of receipt or sooner if required to meet with any earlier time-limit) of any inquiry, communication, request or complaint from:

 12.1.1.